koodikulma-fi/dom-types/README.md

 ```

-#### library - method: `equalSubDictionaries(orig, updated, ...props)`
+#### library - method: `equalSubDictionaries(a, b, ...props)`
-- Compares the given objects by sub properties, assuming the sub values (if found) are dictionaries to be shallow compared.
+- Checks if sub dictionaries in both `a` and `b` are equal in shallow comparison for given properties.
+- In case one has an empty dictionary and the other nothing (or false-like), then regards them as equal.

 ```typescript